Meadowlarke/Bibliography/Bibliography.md

 64: The decline of the Grandassa models' popularity and the increased visibility of soul style and pan-african styles by the early 1970s.

-65: A prelude to the next chapter on sould style in the southerm U.S.
+65: A prelude to the next chapter on soul style in the southern U.S.

 ##### Freitas, Roger.
 "The Eroticism of Emasculation: Confronting the Baroque Body of the Castrato." _The Journal of Musicology_ 20, no. 2 (Spring 2003): 196-249.